openNDS/mesh11sd/README.md

 	# apmond_enable (optional)
 	#
 	# Enables the access point monitoring daemon
-	# 	Assumes the uhttpd and px5g-mbedtls packages are installed.
+	# 	Assumes the uhttpd and px5g-mbedtls (or luci-ssl) packages are installed.
 	#	But other portal based https web servers can be used.
 	# Default: 1 (enabled)
 	#